shirsig/1Clean_Up/README.md

 **high quality items** (which aren't in any other category)<br/>
 **common quality items** (which aren't in any other category)<br/>
 **junk**<br/>
-**conjured items**<br/><br/>
+**conjured items**

 The basic intuition for the primary sort order is the time items are expected to be kept around.
-The more "permanent" an item is the lower it is placed in your bags.<br/><br/>Within the primary groups items are further sorted by itemclass, itemequiploc, itemsubclass, itemname and stacksize/charges in this order of priority.
+The more "permanent" an item is the lower it is placed in your bags.

+Within the primary groups items are further sorted by itemclass, itemequiploc, itemsubclass, itemname and stacksize/charges in this order of priority.